php-fig/fig-standards/proposed/http-message-meta.md

   `IncomingRequestInterface` implementation eases testing considerations.

-The interface as defined only provides mutators for body parameters, cookies, and path parameters.
+The interface as defined only provides mutators for body parameters, cookies, and derived attributes.
 The assumption is that all other values either (a) may be injected at instantiation from superglobals, or (b) should not change over the course of the incoming request.